Child Dog Bite FAQ

 Pit Bulls and Rottweilers, two dangerous dog breeds, are the cause of more fatalities than any other breed.
 It is important to note that ANY dog, even small dogs such as Chihuahuas, can bite or attack unsupervised young children.

-Animal abuse, neglect, keeping a dog tied to a chain for extended periods of time and lack of socialization all contribute to a dog’s aggressiveness and vicious behavior regardless of its breed.
+Animal abuse, neglect, keeping a dog tied to a chain for extended periods, and lack of socialization all contribute to a dog’s aggressiveness and vicious behavior regardless of its breed.

-Who is legally responsible when a dog bites my child?
+Who is responsible when a dog bites my child?

 Q